 1 T. Olive Oil

-After plucking and gutting the ducks, cut up the back, flatten with a hammer or cleaver (butterfly them).
+DIRECTIONS: After plucking and gutting the ducks, cut up the back, flatten with a hammer or cleaver (to butterfly or spatchcock the birds).
 Place in glass or plastic marinating pan.
 Mix all marinate ingredients above (except bay leaf) in either a food processor or blender and pulse until all fairly fine.
 Pour marinate over duck and add bay leaves to the pan.
 Marinate for 6-12 hours, drizzling marinate over ducks or turning them occasionally.

 Light charcoal fire.
 When coals are hot, place ducks on grill back behind the coals so they get INDIRECT heat.
 Place a foil “pan” under duck to catch the fat that drips out as it cooks.
 This is essential if using domestic duck which is VERY fatty!
 Adjust vents on your grill so you can close grill and smoke/slow cook the birds for 1-1½ hours.
 Time will vary depending on the size of the ducks.
 Check for doneness where leg joins body like you would a turkey.
 Be sure there is no blood at the joint.
 Duck flesh (even the breast) is dark meat and can be served slightly pink.